Acquisition of Information Technology UPPS No. 05.02.06

-01.01 This UPPS identifies policies applicable to the acquisition of information technology (IT) products or services including, but not limited to, the purchase, rental, lease, or free acceptance of IT products or services from third-party providers.
+01.01 This policy identifies guidelines applicable to the acquisition of information technology (IT) products or services including, but not limited to, the purchase, rental, lease, or free acceptance of IT products or services from third-party providers.

 01.02 Acquisition of IT products or services shall be in accordance with UPPS No. 05.02.02, Texas State Purchasing Policy.

-01.03 The vice president for Information Technology or designee will be responsible for central review and oversight of all university acquisitions of IT products or services, including, but not limited to, computing hardware, software, and hosting services, regardless of source of funds, as authorized in the Rules and Regulations of The Texas State University System, Chapter III, Paragraph 19.3.
-Administrative heads shall consult with the vice president for Information Technology or designee prior to acquiring any IT products or services to a) assess the acceptability of the licensing or contract terms, b) ascertain the nature and amount of university IT support required and available for such products or services, and c) ensure accessibility of purchased software and hardware.
+01.03 The vice president for Information Technology, or designee, will be responsible for central review and oversight of all university acquisitions of IT products or services, including, but not limited to, computing hardware, software, and hosting services, regardless of source of funds, as authorized in The Texas State University System (TSUS) Rules and Regulations, Chapter III, Paragraph 19.3.
+Department heads shall consult with the vice president for Information Technology, or designee, prior to acquiring any IT products or services to a) assess the acceptability of the licensing or contract terms, b) ascertain the nature and amount of university IT support required and available for such products or services, c) ensure the products or services comply with information security policy and requirements, and d) ensure accessibility of purchased software and hardware.

-01.04 Administrative heads shall address the applicable IT contracting issues described in the IT Contract Issues Checklist when acquiring IT products or services from third-party providers.
-The office of the vice president for Information Technology or designee shall maintain the IT Contract Issues Checklist and assist administrative heads with evaluation and review of proposed agreements with third-party providers of IT products or services.
+01.04 Department heads shall address the applicable IT contracting issues described in the IT Contract Issues Checklist when acquiring IT products or services from third-party providers.
+The Office of the Vice President for Information Technology shall maintain the IT Contract Issues Checklist and assist department heads with evaluation and review of proposed agreements with third-party providers of IT products or services.

-01.05 University departments and individual faculty and staff shall not entrust any third-party provider with sensitive or confidential business data in the absence of a duly approved and authorized agreement between the university and the provider.
-(NB.
-See definition of ‘business data’ in Section 02.05 below and definitions for sensitive and confidential data in Section 04.08 of UPPS No. 04.01.01, Security of Texas State Information Resources).
+01.05 University departments and individual faculty and staff shall not entrust any third-party provider with sensitive or confidential business data in the absence of a duly approved and authorized agreement between the university and the provider (see definition of ‘business data’ in Section 02.05 and definitions for sensitive and confidential data in Section 04.08 of UPPS No. 04.01.01, Security of Texas State Information Resources).

 Public Web information services from third-party providers (e.g., Google, Dropbox, etc.) may be inappropriate for storing, sharing, or processing business data because their standard terms of service may fail to afford adequate protection against loss, destruction, or inappropriate use or disclosure of these data.
 Consistent with UPPS No. 03.04.04, Processing, Approving, and Executing Contracts, Purchases, and Agreements, only designated university officials may enter into information services agreements involving the university’s business data.

-01.06 Before engaging third-party IT products or services to store, share, or process scholarly data (see definition of ‘scholarly data’ in Section 02.04), individuals shall review Web 2.0 and Cloud Computing Best Practices for guidance and insight into the numerous issues that should be considered.
+01.06 Before engaging third-party IT products or services to store, share, or process scholarly data (see definition of ‘scholarly data’ in Section 02.04), individuals shall review Social Media in Education and Alkek Library Copyright Guide for guidance and insight into the numerous issues that should be considered.
 These issues include information security, personal privacy, personal liability, copyright and content ownership, minimum service levels, and provider lock-in, just to name a few.
 Additionally, staff in the Educational Technology Center and the Alkek Library can provide experienced assistance in determining the efficacy and suitability of third-party products and services for specific scholarly endeavors.